Why power2heat might not succeed

 This is an issue, as industrial consumers in the Netherlands pay a monthly fee for their highest peak demand (or “kWmax”) to the grid operator.
 This monthly fee is based on the highest average peak of the month as measured in a 15 minutes interval.
 The price differs per grid operator and depends on the connection voltage level but has an average value of about 2 EUR/kW-max per month.
 Not taking into account, but most certainly having a re-enforcing effect on the conclusion, is the fact that the highest peak in any month triggers a backward effectuated price increase to the new peak level (on average about 16 EUR/kW per year).

 Time to act

 When the natural gas costs jump to 30 EUR/MWh, the heat-spread can double with a positive impact on the business case.
 But most important is a shift to a more dynamic fee structure of the grid connection capacity.
 Time to act for regulators and law makers.
 One might think of special tariffs for dual-fuel installations, or fee-free periods in times of abundant grid capacity.
-Such tariff changes can make or break the future of power-to-heat in the industry, which in itself is a tremendous opportunity in decarbonizing our energy system.
+Such tariff changes can make or break the future of power2heat in the industry.
+This is in itself a tremendous opportunity in decarbonizing our energy system.

 Interested to discuss this topic?

 Please contact Michiel Dorresteijn (Principal Consultant) via +31 6 117 169 27 or mail: firstname.lastname@example.org